GSS-Cogs/triple-pattern-fragment-server/queries/README.md

 The premises of working with linked data fragments is to:

-- (a) Start with a more targetted subset of the triples you want, so you can...
+- (a) Start with targetted subsets of the triples you want, so you can...
 - (b) Do your filtering/querying/combining on the client side.

 **IMPORTANT** - while the "client" in this context is your laptop, for a productionised approach that may well not be the case.
 The "client" could just as easily be a web server or search portal.
 The point is the "client" pulls in and combines the data via a federated query, where that data is availible across multiple urls of a distributed data layer, as opposed to a whole bunch of triples in one big triple store dump.